 - UL LISTED PROPANE SENSOR: Our propane alarm is more sensitive and reliable with Japanese Figaro sensors, certified by Listing Standard ANSI /UL1484, which can more accurately detect the propane gas in the air.
 The service life is five years.

 - POWER SUPPLY AND CURRENT DRAW: 12 VDC 75mA @ 12 VDC, easy to install, can directly replace your propane alarm which is about to expire.
 Warm reminder: for propane gas detection, install our propane detector from 4 to 20 inches off the floor

 3. PANGAEA Digital RV Propane Gas Detector with 85dB Loud Alarm, DC 12V, for Trailer, Motorhome, Motorcoach (Surface Mount – White)

 There’s nothing more fun than hooking the travel trailer or loading up in the RV and setting off on the open road for a summer fun adventure.
-But when you’re using propane to heat or cool your space or cook your food, it’s essential to protect yourself from leaks by getting real-time audible alerts with the PANGAEA RV Propane Gas Detector.
+But when using propane to heat or cool your space or cook your food, it’s essential to protect yourself from leaks by getting real-time audible alerts with the PANGAEA RV Propane Gas Detector.